Merger of public sector banks on schedule, says Nirmala Sitharaman

 -

-Finance Minister Nirmala Sitharaman on Wednesday said the merger of 10 PSU banks into 4 consolidated banks is very much on course and there is absolutely no uncertainty regarding this.
+Finance Minister Nirmala Sitharaman on Wednesday reiterated that the consolidation of 10 state-owned banks is “on the course” and will take place according to the schedule set by the government.

-"We are on the course on bank mergers... lot of core banking operations regarding the merger are currently going on.
-There need not be any speculation.
-We are going as per schedule (of April 1, 2020).
-There are no uncertainties at all," she said after meeting heads of all PSU banks.
+Her comments come even as the Union Cabinet didn’t take up an important notification, which is supposed to be issued by the finance ministry, to take the process of the bank amalgamation forward.

+“There are no uncertainties about bank mergers.
+I am also conscious about the extra work related to the core banking that I have asked bankers to do.
+But on merger, we are going as per the schedule.
+There are no uncertainties and I am on course.
+There needn’t be any speculation,” Sitharaman said in a press briefing on Wednesday.

 RECOMMENDED FOR YOU